n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Snowflake/README.md

 ### 6. Snowflake2 node (Update)

-This node will update the value of the `name` field for the id `1`.
+This node will update the value of the `name` column for the id `1`.
 ::: v-pre
 1. Select the credentials that you entered in the previous Snowflake node.
 2. Select 'Update' from the ***Operation*** dropdown list.